carvel-dev/secretgen-controller/docs/secret-template.md

 `spec` fields:

 - `serviceAccountName` (required; string) Name of the service account used to read the input resources.
 If not provided, only Secrets can be read on the `.spec.inputResources`.
 - `inputResources` (required; array of objects) Array of named Kubernetes API resources to read information off.
+The name of an input resource can dynamically reference previous input resources by a JSONPath expression, signified by an opening "$(" and a closing ")".
 - `template` (optional; subset of Secret API object) A template of the Secret to be created.
+Any string value in the subset can reference information off a resource in `.spec.inputResources` using a JSONPath expression, signified by an opening "$(" and a closing ")".

 ### Further Example